Fi nancial P lanner

 Talk to your children.
 Demonstrate the social skills needed to succeed now and in the future.
 Perhaps you will even notice a difference in yourself!

-Protocol still serve several essential functions in society today!
+Did you know Protocol still serve several essential functions in society today!